-In all cases not set out in this Information Document, the variable remuneration shall be fully paid in cash and, therefore, there will be no payment in shares.
+Except for the cases described above, the variable remuneration deriving from the Plan shall be fully paid in cash, without any payment in shares.

 In compliance with applicable regulations and with the Group Remuneration and Incentive Policies, each portion of the bonus assigned in shares shall be subject to a period of time during which they cannot be sold or accessed (so-called retention period) of 1 year, both for the upfront portion and the deferred portion.
 The retention period starts from the date of assignment of each portion of the bonus.
 At the end of the retention period, recipients may freely dispose of the shares, without any additional restrictions, except for the obligation not to directly sell said shares to Intesa Sanpaolo or to companies in the Group.